Why Sound Baths Are the New Wellness Trend

 → Join us on retreat for immersive experiences in rest and renewal

 Let sound lead you back to yourself.
-You’ll know when it’s working; your whole body will feel it.
+You’ll know when it’s working; you may notice your body becoming quieter, your breathing slowing, and your attention settling into the present moment.